Read This First

 The central danger is not only error.
 It is the comfortable merger of identity, tribe, and certainty, where a person begins protecting a self-image while thinking they are protecting truth.

-The section turns on Debate makes reasons public and therefore criticizable, Debate is useful for exposing assumptions, definitions, and standards of revision, and Debate is weak at settling questions that depend on patient.
-Those pieces matter because they show what is being claimed, where it is tested, and what would change if the distinction actually holds.
+Keep Debate makes reasons public and therefore criticizable, Debate is useful for exposing assumptions, definitions, and standards of revision, and Debate is weak at settling questions that depend on patient in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Philosophical Inquiry branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.